 Background information

-Data Migration Service also allows you to aggregate data from multiple tables in an OceanBase database in the Oracle compatible mode to the same table in an Oracle database, without schema migration, only full migration and incremental synchronization.
+Data Migration Service also allows you to aggregate data from multiple tables in an Oracle-compatible tenant of OceanBase Database to the same table in an Oracle database, without schema migration, only full migration and incremental synchronization.
 The following limitations apply to this feature:

 For full migration and incremental synchronization, the source database must have the corresponding columns.
 If this requirement is not met, an error will be returned during data migration.